BONURI/dsi202/README.md

 ## Font
 Inter, a modern font that emphasizes clarity and readability.
 It is well-suited for display across all devices, including smartphones and computers.

+## Design and Prototyping
+- **User Flow Diagram**: Mobile-optimized flows for tenant and landlord interactions.
+[View in Figma](https://www.figma.com/design/ucFm2O23q7mJ3CoAeuyKqi/Rent-near-TU).
+- **Sitemap**: Logical navigation structure for efficient user journeys.
+[View in Figma](https://www.figma.com/design/ucFm2O23q7mJ3CoAeuyKqi/Rent-near-TU).
+- **Wireframe**: Polished UI designs showcasing the app’s aesthetic and functionality.
+[View in Figma](https://www.figma.com/design/ucFm2O23q7mJ3CoAeuyKqi/Rent-near-TU).
+- **Prototype**:prototype tested to evaluate user experience, with a strong focus on optimal usability.
+- **Design Specifications**:
+  - **Color Theme**:The app uses a black-and-white color scheme to create a clean, minimalist look that reflects professionalism.
+  - **Font**:a modern font that emphasizes clarity and readability.
+It is well-suited for display across all devices, including smartphones and computers.